 Jim holds a master’s degree in journalism from the University of Missouri and a graduate certificate in project management from the University of Washington.
 A member of the Project Management Institute since 2007, Jim holds PMI’s Project Management Professional (PMP) certification and the Agile equivalent, PMI Agile Certified Practitioner (PMI-ACP).
 He was one of only about 500 holders worldwide of the Certified Change Management Professional (CCMP) credential from the Association of Change Management Professionals when he got it.

 Researching and writing are his favorite activities.
 During the covid lockdowns, he formed a startup that created an online guide to sites of the American Revolution in North Carolina.
 Jim lives in Durham, N.C., USA.
 He has black belts in two martial arts, does volunteer work for schools, and sails.

-For more information, see his career site, The Radical Agilist.
+For more information or agile training/coaching, see his career site, Radical Agilist.